***** 2019 *****

 She headed out and stood poolside, scanning the group.
 Some of her favorite people were in this class.
 Some were good friends.
 Some she wished she knew better.

 The boys’ PE teacher was a first year teacher with enthusiasm and energy.
-He spent fifteen minutes explaining the rules and strategies, then quickly divided the group into two teams.
+He spent fifteen minutes explaining the rules and strategies of water polo, then quickly divided the group into two teams.

 Another five minutes was lost determining who would play in each position.